lhw610/3D_UNet_Segmentation/README.md

-# 3D volume segmentation
+# 3D UNet Segmentation
-This segmentation toolbox originally designed for 3D Brain MRI volume segmentation.
+This segmentation toolbox is designed for 3D Brain MRI volume segmentation.
 It divides 3D MRI volume into several patches and perform multi-label segmentation.
 The labels for the overlapping region of patches are determined by calculating the average probability map.

 # Instruction